How to Save 10000 in a Year

 - Cash gifts from friends/family

-But if you’re current on everything, then consider saving any windfalls that come your way.
-For example, the average tax refund for 2021 is just shy of $3,000.
-That’s $3,000 that could help you make real progress toward your goal of saving 10000 in a year.
+For example, the average tax refund for 2021 was just shy of $3,000.
+That’s $3,000 that could help you make real progress toward your goal of how to save 10000 in a year.

-And if for some reason you haven’t filed your taxes yet, get on it!
+And if for some reason you haven’t filed your federal taxes yet, get on it!

 If you owe taxes, then waiting to file could result in penalties and interest.
 And if you’re due a refund, you’re basically letting the government enjoy your money in the form of an interest-free loan.